-1 public awareness campaigns that are also going on in that 2 Coordinating Office, and they are as I understand it, 3 the lead on that was awarded through a competitive the 4 Ontario Native Women's Association, through a competitive 5 process.
+Questions (EYOLFSON) 1 public awareness campaigns that are also going on in that 2 Coordinating Office, and they are as I understand it, 3 the lead on that was awarded through a competitive the 4 Ontario Native Women's Association, through a competitive 5 process.
 6 COMMISSIONER BRIAN EYOLFSON: Okay.
-And 7 your materials also refer to Indigenous-specific public 8 awareness campaign.
-9 ASSISTANT DEPUTY ATTORNEY GENERAL JUANITA 10 DOBSON: Yes.
-11 COMMISSIONER BRIAN EYOLFSON: And could you 12 tell me, where is that campaign in terms of being rolled 13 out and who are who's been engaged in informing that 14 process?
-15 ASSISTANT DEPUTY ATTORNEY GENERAL JUANITA 16 DOBSON: So, again, this is through the Coordinating 17 Office.
-My understanding is they are working on this now, 18 working directly with Indigenous organisations.
-It was 19 designed, developed and then awarded to an Indigenous 20 public relations firm to actually do the awareness 21 campaign.
+And 7 your materials also refer to Indigenous-specific public 8 awareness campaign. • 9 ASSISTANT DEPUTY ATTORNEY GENERAL JUANITA 9 10 ASSISTANT DEPUTY ATTORNEY GENERAL JUANITA DOBSON: Yes.
+10 DOBSON: Yes.
+10 11 DOBSON: Yes.
+COMMISSIONER BRIAN EYOLFSON: And could you 10 11 12 DOBSON: Yes.
+COMMISSIONER BRIAN EYOLFSON: And could you tell me, where is that campaign in terms of being rolled 10 11 12 13 DOBSON: Yes.
+COMMISSIONER BRIAN EYOLFSON: And could you tell me, where is that campaign in terms of being rolled out and who are who's been engaged in informing that 10 11 12 13 DOBSON: Yes.
+COMMISSIONER BRIAN EYOLFSON: And could you tell me, where is that campaign in terms of being rolled out and who are who's been engaged in informing that process?

+Office.
+My understanding is they are working on this now, working directly with Indigenous organisations.
+It was designed, developed and then awarded to an Indigenous public relations firm to actually do the awareness campaign.
 I don't have the name of the firm with me.

-22 COMMISSIONER BRIAN EYOLFSON: Okay.
+COMMISSIONER BRIAN EYOLFSON: Okay.
 Okay.

+Thank you.

-23 Thank you.
-24 And just a question for Chief Boland, you 25 were talking about the example in the context of it's
+And just a question for Chief Boland, you were talking about the example in the context of it's